Photo: Willem de Kooning in his studio, 831 Broadway, New York, 1962 © Dan Budnik, All Rights Reserved

 26

-Moves to the United States, living in Hoboken, New Jersey, and working as a house painter.
+Travels to the United States, where lives in Hoboken, New Jersey, USA, and finds work as a house painter.

 27

-Moves to New York, where he meets other artists, including Stuart Davis, Arshile Gorky, and John Graham.
+Moves to Manhattan, New York City, where he meets some of the modernist artists active in New York: Stuart Davis, Arshile Gorky, and John Graham, among others.

 34